 While some jellyfish can have hundreds of tentacles, the vast majority only have a few dozen hanging below their bell.
 There are eight groups of them, and each one has between seventy and one hundred and fifty individual tentacles.

 Leatherback sea turtles devour jellies off the coast of Canada.
 Oral papillae, which are in the throats of reptiles and point backward, help to move food toward the stomach and make it difficult for the animal to escape.
 To avoid predation, lion’s mane jellyfish must exercise caution.

 8. Lion’s Mane Jellyfish Don’t Have a Brain

 Contrary to popular belief, these creatures do in fact have neurons, a ring of nerves within their “hoods” or “bells.”
 Without an actual brain or eyes, the Lion’s Mane must rely on its nerve cells to perceive and respond to potential threats, such as prey.
 Detectors in their bodies tell them if they are climbing or descending, approaching or fleeing the light.
 The jellyfish swims counter to the current.

 9. They Eat and Poop Through the Same Orifice

 The mouth and anus of a jellyfish are in the same unusual opening.
 This means jellyfish expel bodily waste through the mouth.

 10. Lion’s Mane Jellyfish Can Reproduce Both Sexually and Asexually

 Jellies’ complex life cycles give rise to a wide range of morphologies.
 After maturing into a medusa, or “adult,” form, they can reproduce by releasing gametes.
-When they are firmly anchored to the seafloor, animals in the polyp stage can self-clone asexually.
+When anchored to the seafloor, animals in the polyp stage can self-clone asexually.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.